zuri-training/Proj_team_17_my_cms/README.md

 ### Introduction

 This markdown file contains all technical documentation related to the setup, deployment, update, and customization of the Web-It web application.

+### Features

+Web-It is a platform that allows you to spin up a basic website based on the available templates.
+Here is a list of its attributes:

+#### User: Unauthenticated -

+1. Visit the platform to view basic information about it
+2. View and interact with the documentation
+3. Register to set up a new website
+4. Setup the website by filling out some information
+5. Browse through available templates

+#### User: Authenticated -

+1. Full access to the platform
+2. Access to the backend of the created website
+3. Ability to create more pages
+4. Ability to change the template
+5. Unique address
+6. Ability to add social media links

 ### Prerequisite